 I wanted to hide the trash can in our kitchen out of sight.
 Kids were playing with its lid and touching it unnecessarily when it’s just sitting out.
-We use a big 13 gallon trash can and non of our existing cabinet is able to hold it.
+We use a big 13-gallon trash can and none of our existing cabinets is able to hold it.

 Then I came around this butcher block bin online and was intrigued.
 However, it was expensive for my budget and did not match our kitchen colors.

 While I was walking around at Lowe’s, I saw this kitchen cart with wire baskets (shown above) and “BAM”, a bulb appeared in my head.
 Next thing you know, I had the cart and a fitting wood for door from “As Is” section in IKEA for a mere 55c.

 I attached the door to the cart with hinges.